 There are a few key variables to consider before you buy turnstiles for your upcoming access control project.
 Below are the important points to consider when planning your turnstile order.
-This list is not exhaustive; therefore, it is recommended to call the specialists in the sales department at Hayward Turnstiles for free consultations and expert advice before you purchase any items.
+It is recommended to call the specialists in the sales department at Hayward Turnstiles for free consultations and expert advice before you purchase any items.

-The following should be considered to calculating the number of turnstiles required before you buy:
+The following should be considered when determining the number of turnstiles your project requires:

-Size of the entrance: Generally, the size of the entrance in question dictates about how many turnstiles are needed.
-Therefore, the larger the entrance, the more turnstiles are needed and vice versa.
-Alternatively, post and rail systems can be used as a substitute to fill gaps if a continuous line of turnstiles is not desired or necessary for the amount of traffic encountered.
+Size of the entrance: Generally, the size of the entrance in question dictates how many turnstiles are needed.
+Therefore, the larger the entrance, the more turnstiles will be necessary.
+Post and rail systems can be used to fill gaps if a continuous line of turnstiles is not desired or necessary for the amount of traffic encountered.

-Throughput and peak traffic: Similar to entrance size, throughput and peak traffic at an entrance are crucial to determining how many turnstiles are needed for a project (throughput can be defined as the speed at which individuals can enter the facility, usually expressed as people per minute).
-Simply put, the more turnstiles used, the higher the total throughput will be.
-This is because there are more turnstile lanes, allowing more passes per minute.
-Notably, under normal conditions a typical turnstile should handle a throughput of approximately 20 people per minute, meaning there will be no lane congestion if 20 or less people pass through a turnstile in a minute.
+Throughput and peak traffic: It is important to consider throughput and peak traffic at an entrance when determining how many turnstiles are needed for a project (throughput can be defined as the speed at which individuals enter the facility – usually expressed as people per minute).
+Different turnstile types provide different throughput rates.
+So, it is also important to consider the model of turnstile selected.
+Regardless of turnstile model, the more turnstiles in place, the higher the total throughput will be.
+Throughput should be calculated at peak traffic times.

-The following variables should be considered when choosing how a turnstile should function based on your project needs.
+The following variables should be considered when choosing how a turnstile should function.

-How should the turnstile mechanism be configured: Turnstile mechanisms can be configured to act in a number of different ways, therefore it is crucial to configure a desired turnstile in conjunction you’re your specific project needs.
+Configuring your turnstile: Turnstiles can be configured to act in a number of different ways.
+It is crucial to configure your turnstile in conjunction with your specific project needs.

-Directionality: First, it should be decided whether turnstiles are needed that spin in one direction or two.
+Directionality: Decide whether your turnstiles should rotate in one direction or both.
 For entrance only or exit only access points, single direction mechanisms are suitable.
-Alternatively, for access points that have both entry and exit traffic, a bidirectional turnstile mechanism is recommended.
+For access points that have both entry and exit traffic, a bidirectional turnstile mechanism is recommended…

-When choosing a finish, it is important that you understand the benefits of certain finishes and how they relate to your specific project.
+When selecting a turnstile, it is important that you understand the types of finishes/materials and how they relate to their intended use.

-What environment is the turnstile going into: The environment a turnstile gets installed into is an important variable that can affect the longevity and usability of a turnstile.
-For instance, if someone places a turnstile outside in a coastal area, the increased presence of salt and water can corrode the turnstiles if the correct finish is not chosen.
+The environment: The environment where a turnstile will be installed is an important variable that can affect the longevity and functionality of a turnstile.
+For instance, if a turnstile is installed outside in a coastal area, the increased presence of salt and water can corrode the turnstile if the correct finish is not chosen.